Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Our Proposed Pose Prior Learner (PPL)

+\textbf{Boundary Loss.} To prevent the keypoint prior from being transformed outside the image boundary, we limit the transformed keypoints to be within the image \ZY{with a regularization loss}: $L_b=\sum_{* \in \{x, y\}}(|P'_{i,*}| \text{ if } |P'_{i,*}|>1, \text{ else } 0)$, where $P'_{i,x}$ and $P'_{i,y}$ are the normalized $x$ and $y$ coordinate of the keypoint $P'_i$ respectively. \ZY{Empirically, we found that this loss encourages PPL to produce more accurate pose predictions and helps the model converge faster.}

 \textbf{Link Regularization Loss.} A person's arm always maintains a fixed length regardless of the poses.
-Thus, we propose the constraint that links should be assigned a high weight if they do not vary significantly in length before and after the affine transformation.
-The loss $L_l$ encourages the preservation of link lengths during pose estimation.
-It is defined as in the equation above, where $l(\cdot)$ is the $L2$ distance between two keypoints before and after the affine transformation.
+Thus, we propose the constraint that links should be assigned a high weight if they do not vary significantly in length before and after the transformation.
+Since limb rigidity is inherently defined in 3D space, we introduce it as an auxiliary constraint in 2D that approximates this property, primarily to accelerate convergence and stabilize training.
+The loss $L_l$ encourages the preservation of the link lengths during pose estimation.
+It is defined as: $L_l= \sum_{i,j} w_{i,j}\| l(P_i, P_j) - l(P'_i,P'_j) \|_1$, where $l(\cdot)$ is the $L2$ distance between two keypoints before and after the transformation.

-\textbf{Reconstruction Loss on Keypoint Configurations.} In \textbf{Section \ref{hierarchical-memory}}, given a collection of token representations in $G$, PPL retrieves the most similar tokens from each memory bank of the hierarchical memory $M$ and generates $G'$ in a non-differentiable manner.
-To ensure that $M$ learns to store meaningful token embeddings that represent compositional parts of poses, the retrieved token representations $G'$ from $M$ should closely match $G$.
-Moreover, if these compositional parts are structured correctly, the tokens should be able to decode into meaningful keypoint configurations $T'_{recon}$ that are close to the original keypoint configurations $T'$.
-Therefore, we introduce the keypoint configuration reconstruction loss $L{kr}$, defined as: $L_{kr}=\|T'_{recon} - T'\|_2+\|G - G'\|_2$.
+\textbf{Reconstruction Loss on Keypoint Configurations.} In \textbf{Section \ref{hierarchical-memory}}, given a collection of token representations in $G$, PPL retrieves the most similar vectors from each memory bank of the hierarchical memory $M$ and generates $G'$ in a non-differentiable manner.
+To ensure that $M$ learns to store meaningful token embeddings that represent compositional parts of poses, the retrieved vectors $G'$ from $M$ should closely match $G$.
+Moreover, if these compositional parts are structured correctly, the vectors should be able to decode into meaningful keypoint configurations $T'_{recon}$ that are close to the original keypoint configurations $T'$.
+Therefore, we introduce the keypoint configuration reconstruction loss defined as: $L_{kr}=\|T'_{recon} - T'\|_2+\|G - G'\|_2$.